-Hutchinson’s political career began in 1737, when he was elected a Boston selectman.
+Hutchinson’s political career began in 1737, when he was elected as a Boston selectman.
 Three months later, he became a member of the provincial legislature, where he served intermittently over the next two decades.
-He was also selected six times to participate in Indian conferences, and in 1746 was chosen Speaker of the MassachusettsHouse of Representatives.
-His most conspicuous service during this period came when the British government agreed to reimburse Massachusetts in gold for the cost of the successful 1745 military expedition against Louisbourg.
-Hutchinson, who, even his bitter enemy John Adams acknowledged, “understood the subject of coin and commerce better than any man I ever knew in this country,” persuaded the legislature to use the specie to retire the province’s degraded paper currency.
+He was also selected six times to participate in Indian conferences, and in 1746 was chosen as Speaker of the Massachusetts House of Representatives.
+His most conspicuous service during this period came when the British government agreed to reimburse Massachusetts in gold for the cost of the successful 1745 military expedition against the French at Louisbourg during the French and Indian War.
+Hutchinson persuaded the legislature to use the specie to retire the province’s degraded paper currency, leading his bitter enemy John Adams to begrudgingly acknowledge that Hutchinson “understood the subject of coin and commerce better than any man I ever knew in this country.”

 Intelligent, skilled in getting to the heart of a case and in weighing competing legal arguments, Hutchinson would have been better off limiting himself to judging and to historical writing (he published two volumes of an uncompleted History of Massachusetts Bay).
 Unfortunately, he retained not only his position as lieutenant governor, but also a seat on the Governor’s Council and took an active role in the turmoil that bubbled after 1763.
 His position made him a natural supporter of royal (and parliamentary) authority, although he opposed the Stamp Act.
 Nonetheless, in 1765, the worst mob in Boston history gutted his home and destroyed its contents.
-Thereafter, he became less and less able to understand not only the political currents but his (and the home government’s) inability to control them.
+Thereafter, he became less and less able to understand not only the political currents, but his (and the home government’s) inability to control them.
 As the violence escalated, culminating in the Boston Massacre (1770) and the Boston Tea Party (1773), Hutchinson, appointed governor in 1771, vainly tried to work out an imperial policy that could accommodate London’s insistence on control and the radicals’ increasingly overt resistance to parliamentary oversight.